 Colorado laws state that law enforcement must make an arrest in every case where is it reasonably confirmed that a DV issue has occurred.
 The officers are required by law to arrest and charge the suspected perpetrator of the offense.
 The alleged victim’s willingness to press charges does not apply.

-Colorado Fast-Track For DV Cases
+Fast-Track For Domestic Violence Cases

 Once an arrest for domestic violence occurs, the legal process moves very quickly.
 The Colorado “Fast Track” program dictates that this triggers the following:

 1. Mandatory arrest of the alleged aggressor

 2. Mandatory jail time for the arrested person until an appearance before a judge.

 3. No bail until defendant has entered a plea to the charges.

 4. No bail until defendant is informed by judge of mandatory restraining order against defendant.